 Easy does not mean secure.
 Our data is being replicated everywhere.

 Every time we do a digital transaction, our data gets accessed, transferred and copied.

 Many businesses that make it easy for us to use their services are focused on making money.
 They are not very concerned with keeping our data and personal information secure.

 Of course, it is great to have everything that technology gives us.
 Technology is changing the world and we don’t need to give it up.
 But we should try to keep our computers and personal information safe and secure.

 You can never completely secure your computer and personal information.
 As long as companies write insecure software the bad guys will stay a step ahead.

 But you can do your best.
 You can make it secure enough, and back up your information and data for the event when you do get your computer broken into (or lost, or stolen).

 The best you can do is to use the available computer security tools and techniques to protect your digital assets and information.

 The alternative is to do nothing and gamble with your data.
 Unfortunately, the odds are not in your favor.
 All of us are technologically and strategically much less advanced than cyber criminals.

-In addition to software tools, by learning some tips and techniques on how to manage your computer and online security, you will increase your chances of keeping it safe and secure.
+In addition to using reliable computer software security tools, by applying computer security tips and techniques when using your computer and browsing on the Internet you can increase your chances of keeping your personal information and data safe and secure.